 An overall surplus of salt is part of the problem, but unrefined road salt can also contain impurities that aren't found in the tabletop variety.
 Aside from various metals and minerals, these often include chemical additives like sodium ferrocyanide, an anti-caking agent, that are washed into lakes, rivers and streams by rain and snowmelt.
-And even pure salt isn't exactly eco-friendly, since it raises the salinity of local water supplies, potentially making them toxic to native wildlife.
+And even pure salt isn't exactly beneficial, since it raises the salinity of local water supplies, potentially making them toxic to native wildlife.

 This creates a Catch-22 for cold parts of the country, apparently pitting highways against waterways and short-term safety against long-term health.
 Cash-strapped cities and counties still widely use salt to clear their roads, since it's usually the cheapest and most readily available option.
-But along with concerns about salt's environmental impact, alternative de-icers have also grown more widespread in recent years, offering municipalities more choice in how they balance public safety with ecological health.
-Below is a look at how road salt works, how it affects the environment, and how other de-icing chemicals stack up.
+But along with concerns about salt's environmental impact, alternative de-icers have also grown more widespread in recent years, offering more choice in how to balance public safety with ecological health.
+Below is a look at how road salt works, how it affects the environment and how other de-icing chemicals stack up.